Garston to St Albans walk

 - In 70 metres, at a multiple junction, with a marker post, you have a choice of parallel paths – choose the one that looks the less muddy.
 Either keep ahead, on the main path, to follow a series of yellow arrows on marker posts, or fork right then immediately turn left to continue ahead, on a less used path, following a yellow arrow, your direction 20°.
 In 330 metres go over a cross path junction and keep ahead.
 In a further 70 metres at a path T-junction (and in the case of the main path, by a two-armed metal footpath sign) [!] turn right, your direction 130°.

 - In 45 metres pass a Bricket Wood Information panel on your right-hand side.
 In a further 50 metres go through a metal swing gate to the right of a wooden fieldgate onto a broad gravel way.
 This path is firm underfoot, and replaces a series of four car-wide wooden plank bridges over the former muddy path.
 In 240 metres pass through a metal swing gate to the left of a wooden fieldgate and pass another Bricket Wood information panel on your right.
 In a further 80 metres you pass through bollards to come out onto a tarmac road, which you cross, to continue straight on, along a car-wide road marked “Munden Estate", your direction 140°.

-- In 40 metres you pass house no.18, ignoring a wooden kissing gate on your left-hand side and go straight on through a metal swing gate to the left of a metal fieldgate on bridleway No 9, a surfaced car-wide road.
+- In 40 metres you pass house no.18, ignoring a wooden kissing gate on your left-hand side and go straight on through a metal swing gate to the left of a metal fieldgate on bridleway No 9, a concrete car-wide road.

 - In 300 metres ignore a wooden kissing gate and footpath signpost to the right.
 In 50 metres fork left on a gravel car-wide road, which is signposted as a bridleway, your direction 100°.